hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 - Where and how to define the role of admin and tenant?
 - What boundary the admin role should be scoped to?
-- How to support different deployment topologies? (e.g. multi-agent in shared realm, but not share the admin users)
+- How to support different deployment topologies? (e.g. multi-agent in a shared realm, but not share the admin users)
 - How does it interact with the resource scope in the UMA model?

 ## Decision Drivers